PaulSchiretz/pgl-backup/README.md

 pgl-backup -target="..." -user-exclude-files="*.tmp,*.log" -user-exclude-dirs="node_modules,.cache"
 ```

+> **Note on Matching**: All exclusion patterns are case-insensitive on all operating systems.
+A pattern like *.jpeg will match photo.jpeg, photo.JPEG, and photo.JpEg.
+This ensures your configuration is portable and behaves predictably across Windows, macOS, and Linux.

 ### Default and System Exclusions

 To provide a better out-of-the-box experience and protect its own metadata, `pgl-backup` uses two layers of exclusions.